With Roe endangered, Democrats divide on saying the word ‘abortion’

 “Now it’s just like, ‘when I had my abortion, blah, blah, blah.’”

 Members of the Biden administration shrugged off the president’s apparent reluctance to say “abortion.”
-Asked about it in a December news conference, White House press secretary Jen Psakii said people should focus on “what the president does in his actions and what he fights for,” alluding to Biden’s efforts to protect abortion rights, including his administration’s decision to sue Texas for its six-week abortion ban, and to throw his support behind the Women’s Health Protection Act, the bill to codify Roe v.
+Asked about it in a December news conference, White House press secretary Jen Psaki said people should focus on “what the president does in his actions and what he fights for,” alluding to Biden’s efforts to protect abortion rights, including his administration’s decision to sue Texas for its six-week abortion ban, and to throw his support behind the Women’s Health Protection Act, the bill to codify Roe v.
 Wade that was blocked by the Senate in February.

-Biden, who is Catholic, said in a 2012 vice-presidential debate that he personally believes life begins at conception; over the course of his 49 years in national politics, he has moved significantly to the left on the issue.
+Biden, who is Catholic, said in a 2012 vice presidential debate that he personally believes life begins at conception; over the course of his 49 years in national politics, he has moved significantly to the left on the issue.
 In 2019, he came out against the Hyde Amendment, which prevents federal funds from being used for abortions, after he came under pressure from abortion rights advocates and other presidential candidates.

 Like Biden, Rep. Conor Lamb, a Democratic member of Congress now running for Senate in Pennsylvania, often uses “a woman’s right to choose,” “health care” or “services” instead of “abortion.”
 In a recent interview, Lamb said he was not trying to avoid the word.
 When he talks about the issue publicly, he said, he likes to emphasize the importance of “choice.”